-Prerequisites: BIT122 with a grade of "C" or better and reading proficiency
+Prerequisites: Acceptance into the OTA program and completion of OTA100, OTA110, OTA111, and OTA125 (all courses must be completed with a grade of "C" or better), and reading proficiency

 Health Conditions includes an overview of disease conditions commonly seen for treatment by occupational therapy practitioners.
 Etiology, symptoms, and physical and psychological reactions to these conditions are explored.
 Topics cover basic influences contributing to healthy living.
 This course incorporates medical terminology and procedures commonly used in occupational therapy.
-(S)
+(Su,O)